carolynvs/carolynvanslyck.com/_posts/2018-07-16-building-go-from-source.md

 Now that we have the latest version of Go, let's try it out and use a new feature that has been added to Go 1.11, Go Modules!
-Go Modules is the official name going forward for the vgo prototype and is the next step in the evolution of dependency management in Go.
+Go Modules is the official name going forward for the [vgo prototype][vgo] and is the next step in the evolution of dependency management in Go.

 Luckily, you don't need to know what that is in order to see it in action.
 Now when you run `go build`, Go will take care of retrieving your dependencies,